 We’re not in the business of making lofty claims based on theory.
 These are very real examples of how some progressive organizations are using Enterprise Architecture today.

 This all sounds great, but how do we get there?
 What are the markers of a mature EA team?

 EA that’s still finding its feet: Responsibility is probably shared among the IT team, following traditional models and existing in a silo.

-🎯Mature EA: Experimenters and adapters, this team is fully aligned with overall business strategy, with an agile approach that allows adoption of roles and responsibilities across the ecosystem as and when required.
+🎯Mature Enterprise Architecture: Experimenters and adapters, this team is fully aligned with the overall business strategy, with an agile approach that allows adoption of roles and responsibilities across the ecosystem as and when required.